rubocop/ruby-style-guide/README.md

     hash.value?(value)
     ```

-* Use `fetch` when dealing with hash keys that should be present.
+* Use `Hash#fetch` when dealing with hash keys that should be present.

     ```Ruby
     heroes = { batman: 'Bruce Wayne', superman: 'Clark Kent' }